adarshsingh-1/LinkShort/readme.md

 # URL Shortener

-A clean URL shortener with secure redirection, JWT auth, and basic analytics.
+A clean URL shortener with secure redirection,and basic analytics.
 Built with Node.js, Express, MongoDB, Mongoose, and EJS.

 ## Features